STUDENT TEACHING - Requirements for Clearance to Student Teach

 - Candidate must submit required criminal background report to the Licensure Office (HH 91) and be cleared by the Licensure Officer.

 - Candidates must successfully complete the ELL modules.

 - Candidates must complete the mandated reporter training and status form.

 - Candidates are to complete a physical exam.
 Illinois School code identifies the need for new employees, including student teachers, to provide evidence of physical fitness to perform the duties assigned and freedom from communicable disease.
 It will be your personal responsibility to comply with the Illinois School Code physical exam requirement if requested be a hosting school district during your student teaching assignment.
 Some school districts may require a TB test.

 - Some departments may have additional requirements; see major department.

 A full list of requirements can be found in the TEP handbook.

-The semester prior to student teaching, the major department will be requested to reassess each applicant's record.
+The major department will be requested to reassess each applicant's record.
 At that time, the department has the option to recommend or withdraw its recommendation for an individual to student teach.
-Candidates must have this final recommendation to student teach before clearance to student teach will be granted.
+Candidates must have this final recommendation before clearance to student teach will be granted.